PraneethaML/Ideal-Village/README.md

 # Ideal-Village
-Internship Projects and assignments
+Internship Projects and assignments.
-News Ticker using html,css
+- News Ticker using html,css